Los Angeles Rams: Rampage

 Rampage has been the team's official mascot since 2010, being voted by fans whilst the team was still located in St. Louis.
-Rampage has grown a substantial level of enjoyment from Rams fans and players alike given his upbeat, energetic demeanor.

 Fans

 Melonheads

 During the 1980s, fan Lance Goldberg popularized the idea of wearing a watermelon on his head with horns attached to express support for the team, like the Cheesehead headgear of Green Bay Packer fans.
 Goldberg was inducted into the Pro Football Hall of Fame in 2000 as part of the Hall of Fans.